46 Magical Things to do in Mayo

-Legends in these part say that Clew Bay has 365 islands but the truth is that the large number of drumlins in the east of the bay were considered islands but in fact are not.
+Legends in these parts say that Clew Bay has 365 islands but the truth is that a large number of drumlins in the east of the bay were considered islands but in fact are not.

 Croagh Patrick has been a holy site and an important Christian pilgrimage site in Mayo for more than a thousand years.
 Magnificent views of Clew Bay and the surrounding south Mayo countryside are to be had from all stages of the ascent of the mountain.